 That's when we knew that it was happening.
 Despite all the research that I had done all those years of living with death and learning about death and dying, I didn't know what to say to my mom at the hospital when she found out it was really the end.

 They gave us a couple of days.
 Everybody else came in and did all the right things.
 It was so great to see her laugh.
 I just didn't know what to say.
 I didn't know how to start to say goodbye.
 She was in the hospital until Sunday.
 Then she came home, and that night, Hospice came to make the final plans.
 I remember she and the Hospice nurse laughing, drinking white wine on the porch.
 They had never met, but that was my mom.
 Laughing with everyone, right to the end.

 After the nurse left, my mom told my dad everything that she had figured out quietly in her mind.
 She wanted her funeral at St. Thomas, where they got married and she was confirmed and baptized and grew up.
 She wanted to have our cousin play bagpipes, and she wanted to be cremated.

 “After my mom died, I went through a lot of big life transitions very quickly.
 I got engaged that year and married the next.
-My new husband and I moved to Madison and got a 350 square foot apartment, and I got pregnant 5 months after we moved in.
+My new husband and I moved to Madison and got a 350-square-foot apartment, and I got pregnant five months after we moved in.